-Application deadline: May 12, 2020
+Application deadline: May 23, 2021

+The Centre for Integrative Biology of Toulouse launches its annual call for the recruitment of new group leaders.
 The Centre for Integrative Biology of Toulouse (CBI) regroups five research departments in the Biological Sciences at the University of Toulouse and the French National Centre for Scientific Research (CNRS).
 It is located in Toulouse, southwest France, on the main Campus of the Université Toulouse III-Paul Sabatier, which offers a multidisciplinary education in the fields of science, health, engineering, and technology, representing one of the most important scientific research clusters in France.
 In 2020, CBI benefits from a new building on the campus, in line with its expansion policy.

 The CBI currently brings together more than 400 scientists in 40 internationally recognized research groups, performing research in fundamental aspects of the structure and function of complex biological systems.
 Research at CBI covers all scales from individual molecules to the whole organism, groups and animal societies.
 It is multidisciplinary, combining a wide range of research fields from genetics, epigenetics and RNA biology to microbiology, cell biology, chromatin / chromosome dynamics, developmental biology, neurobiology, collective animal behavior, as well as computational and systems biology.